pornin/TestSSLServer/README.md

    handshake to complete.
 This is a server flaw that indicates and old and unmaintained software base.

+ - **PV005**: Server claims to support SSL 2.0, but with no cipher suite.

+   This may happen on some servers where SSL 2.0 was not fully deactivated, but all cipher suites were removed from what it supports.
+The server sends an empty list, so it does not _really_ support SSL 2.0, it merely claims to do so.
+Some other SSL scanning tools wrongly indicate this occurrence as "supports SSL 2.0", which is why this warning is included.

  - **RN001**: Server does not support secure renegotiation.

    The server does not appear to support the Secure Renegotiation